Okinawa Therapy & Counseling Services

 "Do I have to have a mental health condition to come to therapy?"

 Not at all.
 People utilize therapy for a number a different reasons.
 Some people come for one session to get support before making an important decision.
-Other people come for assistance in managing and to recover from a mental health condition.
+Other people come for assistance in managing and to recover from mental health challenges.

 I place less emphasis on diagnosis and more emphasis on understanding why you're coming to therapy, what sort of change you're looking for, and to assist you in making lasting change.